 Master the declaration, initialization, and access of arrays, for primitives and objects.
-[Usage]
+[Assessment]

 Determine the length of arrays, and how to prevent off-by-one errors.
 [Assessment]

 Understand the use of enhanced for loops in arrays, and its limitations.
 [Assessment]